GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 ## Application UI promotional patterns {: #app-ui-patterns }

-Application UI promotional patterns can be used for almost any kind of PWA and appear in the application UI, such as site navigation, banners, etc. As with any other type of promotional pattern, it's important to be aware of the user's context to minimize disruption of the user's journey.
+Application UI promotional patterns can be used for almost any kind of PWA and appear in the application UI, such as site navigation and banners.
+As with any other type of promotional pattern, it's important to be aware of the user's context to minimize disruption of the user's journey.